larvit/larvitrouter/README.md

       router = new Router();
 ```

-Use custom options (the defaults are used in this example), all paths are relative to process.cwd():
+Use custom options (the defaults are used in this example):

 ```javascript
 const Router = require('larvitrouter'),